maarten-pennings/howto/README.md

 Assortment of "How to xxx" I want to remember.

+# How to use the SID of the Commodore 64?

+Writing a UI to control the SID registers, and using the VICE tools to extract the BASIC program to PC, see [c64sid](c64sid).

 # How to use the compare instruction of the 6502?

 I was writing some assembly on the 6502 in the C64 (ok the 6510)